ordovice/batocera-switch/README.md

 ## GET Support Here
 https://discord.gg/cuw5Xt7M7d

+## TODO
+Continue building out mapping file for Yuzu and Ryujinx Actual Joycon support
+Proper controller type selection (currently everything is forced to Pro Controller) Confirm if Motion can just be enabled for all controllers whether they have it or not

 ## EASY INSTALL
 From a terminal window, run the following: curl -L switch.batocera.pro | bash